Palanimks/Client_Task/README.md

 Output
 ------
-Now we can get the movie Tittle and Rotten Tomato rating
+Once we enter the movie name in the execute command,Now we will  get the movie Tittle and Rotten Tomato rating

 How it works
 ------------